AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 ### Modify your Azure App Service to support 64 bit, and install python 2.7.11 64 bit
 - In the portal, navigate to your newly created Azure App Service.
-- Update your plan to use at least the B1 plan, I recommend using the B2 plan or the S2 plan to benefit from autoscale.
+- Update your plan to use at least the B1 plan (we recommend using the B2 plan or the S2 plan to benefit from autoscale).
-- In the __Application Settings__ menu, set the app to _64 bits_, and _Always On_
+- In the __Application Settings__ menu, set the app to _64 bits_, and _Always On_.
 - In the __Extension__ menu, add the _Python 2.7.11 x64_ extension from Steve Dower.
 This will install a 64 bit version of Python 2.7.11.

 ### Deploy your app to the cloud